4 Factors That Determine Successful Blending in Food Processing

 Blending can be done in a few ways, each with its own strengths and weaknesses.

-Combining dry ingredients to a precise ratio assures consistency, the ultimate goal of blending.
-Additional, related capabilities may include spraying to encapsulate a dry material with a liquid (for example, a defoamer sprayed on a carbonated beverage ingredient).
+Combining dry ingredients to a precise ratio ensures consistency — the ultimate goal of blending.
+Additional capabilities related to dry blending may include spraying to encapsulate a dry material with a liquid, such as a defoamer sprayed on a carbonated beverage ingredient.

 Food-grade liquid blending incorporates liquid or dry materials into a liquid slurry until the materials are consistently blended.
 Programmable logic controls allow the process to be monitored using data collected from critical control points.

-- Viscosity is the biggest challenge.
-The slurry’s consistency can get thick or sticky due to internal friction.
-If too much energy (agitation) is added into the blend, it can drastically affect viscosity.
+Viscosity is the biggest challenge in liquid blending.
+The slurry’s consistency can get thick or sticky due to internal friction caused by too much energy (agitation) being added into the blend.
 To compensate, adding a more viscous liquid to one that’s less viscous can help it perform better; doing the opposite — dispersing a low-viscosity liquid into a high-viscosity fluid — can be very difficult.

-Taking a dry powder and properly dispersing it into a liquid carrier (water, oil, etc.) isn’t a simple task, sometimes requiring a high-shear mixer to mix particles in the fluid.
-When done properly, dispersions resist sedimentation, exhibit high stability, and have a long shelf-life.
+Taking a dry powder and properly dispersing it into a liquid carrier (water, oil, etc.) isn’t a simple task.
+Sometimes, a high-shear mixer is required to disperse particles in the fluid to resist sedimentation, exhibit high stability, and extend shelf-life.

-It takes a food blending expert to determine the right equipment and process to optimize a liquid dispersion formula.
+And with all other blending methods, it takes a toll processor with expertise in blending food to determine the right equipment and approach to optimize a liquid dispersion formula.

-- Feasibility — Ribbon blenders handle small amounts of material well, which may be all that’s available to determine a correct blend.
+- Feasibility: Ribbon blenders handle small amounts of material well, which may be the only quantity available to determine a correct blend.
 Blending of this size is perfect for start-ups and research projects.

-- Production — A production trial helps tie up any outstanding issues or concerns before ramping up to full commercialization.
-Some projects (especially timely ones) warrant skipping a production trial and going straight to full-scale production.
+- Production: A production trial helps tie up any outstanding issues or concerns before ramping up to full commercialization.
+Sometimes, tight project deadlines warrant skipping a production trial and going straight to full-scale production.

 Not every toll processor can handle customers’ scalability needs.
-Having the know-how to start small and ramp to full production all with a single source sets some contract manufacturers apart.
+Having a single-source toll processor with the know-how to start small and ramp up to full production adds value to the relationship and typically speeds up time to market.

-The characteristics of some ingredients pose unique challenges for food blending.
+The characteristics of some ingredients pose unique challenges for blending food:

-- Temperature-Sensitive Ingredients — Mostly occurring in dry blending, some sensitive ingredients can cause agglomeration issues in the blend instead of a free-flowing powder.
+- Temperature-Sensitive Ingredients: Mostly occurring in dry blending, some temperature-sensitive ingredients can cause agglomeration issues in the blend instead of producing a free-flowing powder.

-Including an in-line screen to the end of the blender can often remove minor glomeration that occurs within the blend.
-Adding a small amount of flow agent, or anti-caking agent, in the blend can also stop particles from sticking to each other.
+To mitigate impact, inserting an in-line screen at the end of the blender can often remove minor agglomeration that occurs within the blend.
+Likewise, adding a small amount of flow agent or anti-caking agent in the blend can stop particles from sticking to each other.

-- Friability — Some solid particles break into smaller pieces easier than others.
+- Friability: Some solid particles break into smaller pieces easier than others.
 For instance, when loading material into a blender, the screw on the hopper can unintentionally break down easily friable particles.
-As stated earlier, the blender’s ribbons can also cause particle attrition.
+The blender’s ribbons can also cause particle attrition.

 Customers' needs can affect the food blending process.